Malachi Fagan-Walcott

-Malachi Michael Fagan-Walcott (born 11 March 2002) is an English professional footballer who plays as a centre-back or left-back for club York City.
+Malachi Michael Fagan-Walcott (born 11 March 2002) is an English professional footballer who plays as a centre-back for Scottish Premiership club Heart of Midlothian.

+Born in Edmonton, Fagan-Walcott began his career as youth with local side Norsemen, before further developing as part of Tottenham Hotspur's academy.
+He has subsequently played for Dundee, Cardiff City, Dunfermline Athletic and York City, as well as representing England at under 16 and under 17 level.

 Club career

 Tottenham Hotspur

-Born in Edmonton, London, Fagan-Walcott was brought up in Waltham Abbey, Essex and attended Debden Park High School.
-He is a youth product of Norsemen FC, and signed with Tottenham Hotspur in 2015.
+Born in Edmonton, Greater London, Fagan-Walcott was brought up in Waltham Abbey, Essex, and attended Debden Park High School.
+He is a youth product of Norsemen, and signed with Tottenham Hotspur in 2015.
 He signed his first professional contract with Tottenham on 17 July 2018.
-He debuted with Tottenham in a 0-3 UEFA Champions League round of 16 loss to RB Leipzig on 10 March 2020.
+He debuted with Tottenham in a 0-3 UEFA Champions League round of 16 loss to RB Leipzig on 10 March 2020 and was, at the time, Spurs' youngest ever Champions League player.

 Loan to Dundee

 On 28 January 2021, Fagan-Walcott joined Scottish Championship side Dundee on loan until the end of the season.
 In March, after making two appearances, Dundee confirmed that Fagan-Walcott would return to his parent club due to injury.

 Cardiff City

 After he was released from Tottenham in the summer of 2023, Cardiff City confirmed in September that they had signed Fagan-Walcott and placed him in the under–21 squad.

 On 12 January 2024, Fagan-Walcott rejoined manager James McPake, who brought him to Dundee, on loan at Scottish Championship club Dunfermline Athletic until the end of the season.
 He made his debut on 27 January in an away league draw against Dundee United.
 Fagan-Walcott scored his first goal for the Pars on 17 February in a league draw against Arbroath.
 He scored again in the following game, a winning effort away to Partick Thistle.

 On 7 June 2024, Cardiff announced it had extended the player's contract.
 Fagan-Walcott made his debut for Cardiff on 13 August, coming on as a substitute in an EFL Cup win over Bristol Rovers.
 Fagan-Walcott made his league debut for the Bluebirds as a substitute in the Championship opener away to Burnley.